 - Pick a shady area: Composting materials can dry out quickly in direct sunlight, which can slow down the decomposition process.
 Choosing a shady spot can help maintain the right level of moisture for your compost.

 - Avoid high-traffic areas: Your compost should be easily accessible, but it’s best to avoid placing it in a high-traffic area.
-This will help minimize odours and pests and keep your composting efforts out of sight.
+This will help minimize odors and pests and keep your composting efforts out of sight.

 - Consider proximity to water: You’ll need to water your compost occasionally, so it’s a good idea to place it near a water source.